Maluku (province): The pre-colonial era

 The Sultanate of Tidore, which grew in almost the same period, also played an important role in Maluku.
 Like Ternate, Tidore developed a formidable maritime power and had extensive diplomatic relations, including with areas in the Southern Philippines.
 Tidore had a strong military tradition and often formed alliances with kingdoms in the northern region to face external threats, especially from European powers such as Portugal and Spain.
 Under the rule of Sultan Nuku, Tidore built local alliances and waged resistance that succeeded in maintaining its sovereignty while maintaining control over the spice trade.

 Meanwhile, the Jailolo Sultanate and the Bacan Sultanate also played a significant role in maintaining political and social balance in Maluku.
 Sultanate of Jailolo, as one of the oldest sultanates, has a very rich cultural tradition and is a spiritual and cultural center that is respected among the people of Maluku.
 During its heyday, Jailolo became a respected local power, with influence not only on political aspects but also social and cultural aspects.
 The Sultanate of Bacan, although not as large as Ternate and Tidore, had a strategic role in trade routes and became an important supporter of the two sultanates, strengthening the defense system and relations with communities in the southern region.

 These four sultanates, through the Moloku Kie Raha system, demonstrated a bond of unity in the face of external threats and in managing the economic and cultural potential of Maluku.
 Although Ternate and Tidore often stand out in the role of trade and resistance to foreign powers, Jailolo and Bacan remain an important part of this structure, both as a balancing force and as a symbol of Maluku's cultural diversity.
 Their cooperation and competition illustrate the complexity of local politics that helped maintain Maluku's identity and sovereignty for centuries, making this region a unique center of the spice trade in the world.

 The era of the sultanate began to change drastically with the arrival of the Portuguese in the early 16th century, followed by the Spanish, Dutch, and then the British.
 European penetration in the region led to the weakening of local power and major changes in the political and economic structure of Maluku.

-Colonial era
+The colonial era

 Beheading of Moluccan 'mutineers' by the VOC at Fort Victoria on Ambon in 1653.